Don’t feel like reading?

 Or continue reading below:

 Your website and social media are an extension of your brand.
-It’s where your brand goes to live so that when you go offline, your website and social media will continue to market on your behalf.
+It’s where your brand goes live so that when you go offline, your website and social media will continue to market on your behalf.

 If your website represents your brand, then it’s important that your website and brand complement each other.
 But that’s not always the case.
-Here are 4 ways that your website could be clashing with your brand:
+Here are 4 ways that your website could be conflicting with your brand:

 1. It doesn’t reflect your personality or vibe

 Perhaps it’s because of the professional background a lot of us came from, but I know when I first created my website I got caught in the trap of thinking that my website was supposed to be ‘super professional’.

 But here’s the problem: If everybody is trying to have a professional website then that means many websites will end up looking very similar.
 This means that in order to create a website that impresses your website visitors, you have to think outside the box.

 And the easiest way to do this is to create a website and brand that captures your personality and vibe.
 Which makes you stand out in your ideal client’s mind.

 2. The value and care you give your clients aren’t reflected on your website